valonys/production-agentic-rag-001/README.md

 # Production-Ready Agentic RAG Boilerplate

-Based on the course description for "From Prototype to Production: Ship Reliable and Scalable RAG Pipelines," I've transformed the outlined contents into a full end-to-end boilerplate.
-This is a fork-and-ship monorepo structure implementing an Agentic RAG application.
+Based on the Scalable RAG Pipelines," I've transformed the contents into a full end-to-end tech stack.
 It includes:

 - **Backend**: Python with LangGraph for agentic workflows (rewrite → retrieve → rerank → synthesize → cite → safety-check, with retries and timeouts), FastAPI for scalable async API, Pydantic for typed configs, and an ingestion pipeline.
 - **Frontend**: React-based chat UI with citations, source previews, conversation memory, and error handling.